Kayli/logspub/math.md

     - operations that can be performed on a term
     - the possible values variables might be replaced with

+- key structural elements
+  - calling something a lemma, theorem, or corollary is purely a choice made for organizational purposes
   - theorem
     - a mathematical statement that is proved using rigorous mathematical reasoning
     - in a mathematical paper, the term theorem is often reserved for the most important results
+  - lemma
-  - lemma — a minor result whose sole purpose is to help in proving a theorem
+    - a minor result whose sole purpose is to help in proving a theorem
     - it is a stepping stone on the path to proving a theorem
+  - corollaries
+    - something that follows trivially from any one of a theorem, lemma, or other corollary

 ## set theory